gravitational/careers/challenges/systems/challenge-2.md

 ## Library

-* Track number of connections per upstreams and implement a least connections request forwarder
+* Implement a least connections request forwarder that tracks the number of connections per upstream.
-* Track number of connections per client and implement a rate limiting request forwarder
+* Implement a per-client connection rate limiter that tracks the number of client connections.
-* Track unhealthy upstreams and implement health checking and remove unhealthy upstreams
+* Implement a health checking request forwarder that removes unhealthy upstreams.

 ## Server